 What is SAP Fiori?

-The SAP Fiori architecture is SAP’s new approach to renewing the user experience and updating specialist functions for companies.
+SAP Fiori – the SAP Fiori architecture is SAP’s new approach to renewing the user experience and updating professional functions for companies.
 This is more than just a technology.
 Rather, it is a completely new concept, with design in the foreground.
-Basically, you could also say that Fiori progamms are UX-driven apps.
+Basically, you could also say that Fiori programs are UX-driven apps.
 These apps are equally suitable for desktop, PC tablet and smartphones.

 According to SAP, each new product is converted to the modern design of SAP Fiori.
 The goal is to provide SAP users with a consistent, end-to-end experience.
-At the beginning of 2019, more than 10,000 SAP Fiori apps were already available.
-According to SAP, Fiori is expected to be able to reduce development costs above 80 in front-end development.
+By the beginning of 2019, more than 10,000 SAP Fiori apps were already available.
+According to SAP, Fiori is intended to reduce the cost of business app development by more than 80%.

 Basically, THE experience gained by SAP in recent decades has laid the foundation for Fiori.
 These experiences have been incorporated into a set of rules.
 The first 25 apps were introduced at Sapphire 2013.

-What are the main principles of SAP Fiori?
+What are the main principles of Fiori applications?
 The SAP surveys and subsequent analyses have resulted in five central rules for the future design of applications.
 Applications based on this concept must be role-based, adaptable, simple, consistent, and engaging.
 Since February 2019, another important component has been added to the principles of its principles.
 Discussed support for a Conversational User Experience.

 What is the Fiori Launchpad?

 The Fiori Launchpad is the central tool for managing, displaying and operating the apps.
-The launchpad is, so to speak, the framework application of SAP Fiori.
+The Launchpad is, so to speak, Fiori’s frame application.
 It can be used with the following clients: Web Browser, SAP Fiori Client and SAP Business Client.
 Important Fiori transactions are: